Dan0sz/host-analytics-locally/readme.txt

 = Google Tag Assistant says analytics.js is missing.
 Is this normal? =

 Yes, this is normal.
 This browser extensions looks for this exact string 'www.google-analytics.com/analytics.js'.
-Because with CAOS for Analytics you're hosting it locally, Tag Assistant doesn't find this string and returns an error.
+Because with CAOS you're hosting it locally, Tag Assistant doesn't find this string and returns an error.
 However, you can still use Tag Assistant to verify tracking works.

 = I use Google Analytics by Monster Insights.
 Is CAOS compatible with that plugin? =